victorlga/cognition-takehome/docs/ARCHITECTURE.md

 | `POLLING_ENABLED` | Enable/disable the background poller (default: true) | Set in `.env` or `docker-compose.yml` | Poller background task |
 | `MAX_REBUILD_ATTEMPTS` | Maximum rebuild attempts before giving up (default: 3) | Set in `.env` or `docker-compose.yml` | State machine rebuild logic |

-> **Note:** The legacy "API Keys" page on Devin is deprecated.
-Use **Service Users** instead.
-A service user named `takehome` with Admin access has already been created for this project.

 ---

 ## Directory Structure (Target)